 A data usability review will be completed for the analytical data generated as part of this investigation to assess for accurateness and defensibility.
-The review of analytical data provided by an ELAP-certified laboratory will include an Analytical Services Protocol (ASP) Category B deliverable consistent with the NYSDEC Data Usability Summary Report Guidance.
+The review of analytical data provided by an ELAP-certified laboratory will include an Analytical Services Protocol (ASP) Category B deliverable consistent with the NYSDEC Data Usability Summary Report (DUSR) Guidance.
+Third-party data validation will be conducted an a DUSR will be developed.